EBITDA Multiples by Industry: Valuation Benchmarks 2026

 |---|---|---|---|---|

-Sources: Market transaction data (2023-2025), Damodaran (Europe betas, Jan.
+Sources: Market transaction data (2023-2025), Damodaran (regional sector betas, Jan.
 2026), Central bank data, Private equity panel surveys.
 Multiples reflect actual observed transactions, unadjusted for synergies or control premiums.

 How to Interpret These Multiples